I Tried The Internet's Most Affordable Linen Bedding

 Yawn!
 Welcome to Sleep Week, a seven-day stretch where we source you the best buys in the Zzz-catching business—from editor-vetted bedtime rituals to exclusive mattress deals and more of the internet’s most slumber-worthy scores.
 Go ahead, hit snooze with us.

 Duvet covers weirdly cater to all ages.
-7-year-old me could care less about the best side sleeper pillow or how firm a mattress is, but a Lightning McQueen themed duvet cover?
+7-year-old me could care less about the best side sleeper pillow or how firm a mattress is, but a Lightning McQueen-themed duvet cover?
 A necessity.
-Cut to me a week ago, a young professional decorating my NYC apartment, scouring the web for an adult upgrade to my Etsy daisy-print bed spread.
+Cut to me a week ago: a young professional decorating my NYC apartment, scouring the web for an adult upgrade to my Etsy daisy print bedspread.
 This scavenger hunt, while exhilarating, came with a major downside: high price points.
+That is until I stumbled across the high-quality lifestyle brand Quince and its $170 European Linen Duvet Cover Set.

+The keyword here is linen.
+A light, airy, all-natural flax duvet cover by itself typically goes for $100 to $200; throw in the pillowcases and you're jumping into the $200 to $400 range.
+A queen-size linen set from the home goods powerhouse Parachute retails for $374.
+So why does it cost so much more than other natural fabrics like cotton?
+Per Parachute's blog post, harvesting the flax is quite laborious and the finished product is stronger than cotton, feels boho-luxe, and is "ideal for year-round use."
+So you can understand the Shopping team's excitement when we discovered Quince's under-$200, 4.9-star, 100% woven European flax bedding.
+Read on to hear about my night with the internet's most affordable linen duvet cover set and to find out if it reflected that cheap price tag or felt like a million bucks.

-That is, until I stumbled across the high-quality lifestyle brand Quince and its $170 European Linen Duvet Cover Set.
+Duvet covers weirdly cater to all ages.
+7-year-old me could care less about the best side sleeper pillow or how firm a mattress is, but a Lightning McQueen-themed duvet cover?
+A necessity.
+Cut to me a week ago: a young professional decorating my NYC apartment, scouring the web for an adult upgrade to my Etsy daisy print bedspread.
+This scavenger hunt, while exhilarating, came with a major downside: high price points.
+That is until I stumbled across the high-quality lifestyle brand Quince and its $170 European Linen Duvet Cover Set.

 Advertisement